How does Pushdown Optimization mode work in Centerprise?

 Database Providers supported by Centerprise for ELT

-Centerprise supports following database providers:
+Centerprise supports the following database providers:

 Verify Pushdown Mode